Robertfarb/study_notes/security/CSRF_attack.md

     1) Trick the victim into clicking a link or loading up a page
     2) Send a crafted request in the victims browser, that will send a legitimate looking request to the web application
     * The request will be sent with the values that the attacker wants, including any Cookies that the victim has associated with that website.
 This way, the web application knows that this victim can perform certain actions on the website and any request sent with these HTTP credentials or Cookies, will be considered as legitimate, even though the victim would be sending the request on the attacker’s command.
+  * A CSRF attack simply takes advantage of the fact that the browser sends the Cookie to the web application automatically with each and every request.